-Doctoral Program Office World Mission University 500 Shatto Pl.
-Suite 200 Los Angeles, CA 90020
+Doctoral Program Office

+World Mission University 500 Shatto Pl.
+Suite 400 Los Angeles, CA 90020

-The deadline to apply for the Spring semester is the last Friday of December, and for the Fall semester it is the last Friday of May.
-International students must apply earlier in order to process visas and make the necessary arrangements to enroll.
+The deadline to apply for the Fall semester is the third week of August, and for the Spring semester it is the third week of January.
+For exact dates please see the academic calendar on the school's website.
+International students must apply earlier to process visas and make the necessary arrangements to enroll